 The observed food webs that we fit the ADBM to belong to marine, freshwater and terrestrial ecosystems (Table

 1).
 We considered these food webs because they belong to diverse ecosystems and follow FAIR (Findable Accessible Interoperable Reusable) principles.
 These food webs contain primary producers, herbivores, carnivores, parasites, and parasitoids and also contain various types of feeding interactions, including predation, herbivory, bacterivory, parasitism and pathogenic.
-The observed connectance of these food webs varies from 0.03 to 0.24 and the number of species varies from 29 to 239 species.
+The observed connectance of these food webs varies from 0.03 to 0.24 and the number of species varies from 29 to 239.

 The goodness of fit of the ADBM’s predictions depends on the interaction types in the food webs.
 Those with size-structured interactions, such as herbivory in aquatic ecosystems interactions being better predicted when compared to less size-structured ones such as parasitoids and terrestrial herbivory ones (Petchey et al.